alexevenly/godot-2d-mini-game/README.md

 Maze levels carve a depth-first search maze over the scaled play area, centre the grid, and ensure the player spawns inside a walkable cell.
 The exit is positioned on one of the farthest cells from that spawn.
 In the `Maze + Coins` variant, coins are distributed across distant open cells while avoiding the spawn and exit.

 The new `Maze + Keys` mode keeps the same procedural layout but locks the final stretch behind a color-coded door.
 Keys are seeded along the optimal route so that unlocking the door requires exploring the maze rather than hugging the start area.

+Complex maze modes generate a tighter grid with thinner walls and broader hallways to fill the entire arena.
+Their generator can optionally seed coins while maintaining clear sightlines to the exit, and the exit itself is scaled up to match the heightened density.

 ### Statistics Logging